 Check images for lint and dust specks.
 This will save you many tedious hours of editing out dust specks later.
 Using a soft brush or lint-free photo wipes, gently clean the photos.
 If you are scanning slides, you can use canned air like you use to clean computers.

 Clean the scanner glass.
 Any dust specks or smudges on the glass will appear on your scanned images.
 Using a lint-free wipe, carefully clean the scanner glass.
 Take a tip from the photo scanning service pros and wear white cotton gloves when you are working with the scanner and photos to avoid leaving smudges from skin oils on either surface.

 Set the type of scan.
-Most pros recommend that you use the color setting even if you are scanning old black and white photos because it gives you more flexibility during the editing process.
-Generally you will want to scan photos at 300dpi at minimum, 600dpi is better, although it will take up a lot of storage room on your computer until you transfer everything to CD/DVD.
+Most pros recommend that you use the color setting even if you are scanning old black-and-white photos because it gives you more flexibility during the editing process.
+Generally, you will want to scan photos at 300dpi at minimum, 600dpi is better.

 First position the image.
-Place your image face side down on the scanner glass.
+Place your image face-side down on the scanner glass.
 Make sure your image is straight.
 Some scanners will allow you to preview the image before the final scan is made so you can ensure the image is straight.
-On the preview, crop the image to eliminate any unnecessary borders and so only the image is included.
-The higher end scanners will automatically crop the photo for you.
-Ignore the settings for brightness, contrast and other corrections, just scan the basic image and make all edits later in your photo editing software.
+On the preview, crop the image to eliminate any unnecessary borders so only the image is included.
+The higher-end scanners will automatically crop the photo for you.
+Ignore the settings for brightness, contrast, and other corrections, just scan the basic image and make all edits later in your photo editing software.
 Depending on the image size, it may take a few seconds or a few minutes to complete each scan.